OpenBudget/budgetkey-app-search/README.md

 The core components and apps support themes for reusability of common code.

-To run the app with a different theme, you need to set the theme in assets/theme.js, for example:
+To run the app with a different theme, you need to set the theme in `theme.THEME_NAME.json`

+For example, theme.govbuy.json:

 ```
+{
-BUDGETKEY_NG2_COMPONENTS_THEME = {
+  "BUDGETKEY_NG2_COMPONENTS_THEME": {
-  siteName: "רכש פתוח"
+    "siteName": "רכש פתוח"
-};
+  }
+}
 ```

-Restart the server and it should use this modified theme.
+To enable a theme, add the `theme` query parameter with a value matching a `theme.THEME_NAME.json` file available at the root of the project.

-The assets/theme.js file could be overwritten by docker volume - to allow to use the same image to serve the app using different themes.
+Theme files could be overwritten by docker volume to allow to use the same image to serve the app using different themes.

-For example, given a modified theme in ./my-theme.js:
+For example, given a modified theme in ./my-theme.json:

 ```
 docker build -t budgetkey-app-search .
-docker run -it -v `pwd`/my-theme.js:/app/dist/assets/theme.js --rm --name budgetkey-app-search -p8000:8000 budgetkey-app-search
+docker run -it -v `pwd`/my-theme.json:/app/theme.my-theme.json --rm --name budgetkey-app-search -p8000:8000 budgetkey-app-search
 ```

+You could then add `?theme=my-theme` to enable the theme